<3<3

 The most unsettling fact about MOAD-0001 sits not in our scan data but in our timeline.

 Georg Cantor published the formal definition of a mathematical set in 1874.
 A set, by definition, supports membership testing as a primitive operation. x ∈ S requires no iteration.
 It requires no linear scan.
 Membership in a set does not grow more expensive as the set grows.
-The mathematical structure that eliminates MOAD-0001 entered the formal record 152 years before our scanner confirmed 1,000+ violations of it.
+The mathematical structure that eliminates MOAD-0001 entered the formal record 152 years before our scanner confirmed its violations.

 The defect postdates its own fix.